arcAman07/TicTacToe_MasterGame/README.md

   5) Implementing the computer engine mode based on the trained ML model.<br><br>
   6) Introducing move takebacks.
   </h4>
-## Try it Out!
+ ## Future Enhancements
   1) `git clone https://github.com/arcAman07/TicTacToe_MasterGame.git` and run it in Android Studio.<br><br>
-  2) You can also copy the url 'https://github.com/arcAman07/TicTacToe_MasterGame.git' and paste it in Android Studio under 'Get Project Using Version Control'.<br><br>
+  2) You can also copy the url `https://github.com/arcAman07/TicTacToe_MasterGame.git` and paste it in Android Studio under 'Get Project Using Version Control'.<br><br>
   3) You can then run this application either in your emulator( virtual device) or your smartphone.<br><br>